 We remain resolved and determined to push forward bills to cure the attacks on water rights foisted upon the citizens of Washington State by an out of control environmental cartel.
 Although the best bills have been stalled in their progress through our legislature, we will continue the fight through this session and into future sessions to restore exempt well rights in response to the supreme court decision commonly known as the Hirst decision...

 The State Legislature has proposed several bills to correct the wrongs done by the Hirst Decision of the state supreme court.
 CAPR is watching the process of the bills in the legislature and we provide an overview of these bills.
 Review the bills and be sure to call your legislators to let them know your opinions of the bills and how important correcting the Hirst Decision, water and property rights are to you!

 The legislative hotline is 800 562 6000.

-CAPR Lobbyist Cindy Alia is looking forward to working the halls and offices in Olympia this 2019 Session to bring recognition of and respect for property rights to legislators.
-CAPR has been busy this interim lobbying state agencies and working as a stakeholder in State Department of Health meetings for rulemaking about Onsite Septic Systems, CAPR's property rights lobbyist is pushing back on rules that may harm the use of properties and standing up for property owners' rights to privacy, ownership and responsibility for OSS.
+CAPR Lobbyist Cindy Alia is looking forward to working the halls and offices in Olympia this 2020 Session to bring recognition of and respect for property rights to legislators.
+CAPR has been busy this interim lobbying state agencies and working as a stakeholder doing all that could be done to prevail on the agency to repect the privacy of and property of private property owners in State Department of Health meetings for rulemaking about Onsite Septic Systems, CAPR's property rights lobbyist is pushing back on rules that may harm the use of properties and standing up for property owners' rights to privacy, ownership and responsibility for OSS.

 As CAPR enters our 14th year, we are reflecting on our many recent successes in our efforts to identify, educate, train, and mobilize property rights advocates, and to restore and defend property rights.
 Our ongoing efforts and successes in 2016 encourage us to keep working for the rights of all!
 Please help CAPR in this fight for freedom!